ymyh/crab-cpp/README.md

 Crab_cpp is a C++23 library that simulates Rust's Option<T>, Result<T, E>, panic!, unimplemented!, a match macro and optional Char, str, String to modern C++.
 Designed for developers who appreciate Rust's explicit error handling and pattern matching but work in C++ ecosystems.
 This library supports only C++23 and depends on std module.

 ### Compilation
-Currently use [xmake](https://github.com/xmake-io/xmake) to compile this library.
+Currently, we use cmake or [xmake](https://github.com/xmake-io/xmake) to compile this library.
 Welcome to contribute if you need more build systems.

+Use `FetchContent` to introduce `crab_cpp` to your cmake project.

 Here is a boilerplate code that can introduce `crab_cpp` to your xmake project:

 ```lua